okta-samples/okta-express-sample/README.md

 Grab and configure this project using `okta start express`.

 Follow the instructions printed to the console.
-See the next section to enable Refresh Tokens.

-## Enable Refresh Token

-Manually enable Refresh Token on your Okta application to avoid third-party cookies.
-Sign in to your Okta Developer Edition account.
-Press the **Admin Console** button to navigate to the Okta Admin Console.
-In the sidenav, navigate to **Applications** > **Applications** and find the Okta application for this project named `okta-express-sample`.
-Edit the application's **General Setting** to enable the **Refresh Token** checkbox. **Save** your changes.

 ## Run the Example